-Having identified and evaluated the risks, the next step involves the identification of alternative appropriate actions for managing these risks, the evaluation, and assessment of their results or impact and the specification and implementation of treatment plans.
-Since identified risks may have varying impact on the organization, not all risks carry the prospect of loss or damage.
+Having identified and evaluated the risks, the next step involves the identification of alternative appropriate actions for managing these risks, the evaluation, and assessment of their results or impact, and the specification and implementation of treatment plans.
+Since identified risks may have varying impacts on the organization, not all risks carry the prospect of loss or damage.
 Opportunities may also arise from the risk identification process, as types of risk with positive impact or outcomes are identified.
 Management or treatment options for risks expected to have positive outcome include:

 - starting or continuing an activity likely to create or maintain this positive outcome;

 - modifying the likelihood of the risk, to increase possible beneficial outcomes;

 - trying to manipulate possible consequences, to increase the expected gains;